ldijkman/async-esp-fs-webserver/docs/data/readme.md

 ---

-some template processing on uplad webserver html files
+some template processing on upload webserver html files

 text in html like %MDNS% changed on upload
 ```